Lall Singh: After the War

 Japan surrendered to the Allied forces on 5 September 1945.
 The immediate problem facing Lall Singh was how to look after and care for his ailing mother and two nieces as the family had been left penniless due to Japan's occupation of Malaya.
 Lall Singh had never worked in his life and was too proud to knock on anyone's door for help.
 Immediately, he started to look for a job and the only one in post war ravaged Malaya was that of groundsman at the acclaimed Selangor Club in Kuala Lumpur.

 While in captivity, the Japanese had shaved his head and beard.
 Thereafter, he never again grew his hair or beard or wore a turban.

 A.B.
-Shamsi, (Baseer Shamsi) then a Captain in the British Indian Army, was posted from Burma to Malaya, Kula Lumpur and being a keen cricketer, he went to the Selangor Club to play cricket and was surprised to meet Lall Singh working as groundsman at the club.
+Shamsi, (Baseer Shamsi) then a captain in the British Indian Army, was posted from Burma to Malaya, Kuala Lumpur and being a keen cricketer, he went to the Selangor Club to play cricket and was surprised to meet Lall Singh working as groundsman at the club.
 In 1946, A.B.
 Shamsi, married Lall Singh's elder niece Ajmer Kaur, who converted to Islam taking the maiden name of Neelum, on 11 September 1946.

 In 1950, Sultan Sir Hishamuddin Alam Shah Al-Haj, the Sultan of Selangor, a friend of the Gill family, visited the Selangor Club and was shocked to see Lall Singh working as a groundsman.
 To cut a long story short, the Sultan started the process of rehabilitating the estates of the Gill family to Lall Singh.
 Since most of the estates, fixed and moveable assets were in the name of Lall Singh's mother who had died in 1946 and SS Gill who had been hanged in 1942, it took over 2 years for these properties to be reissued in the name of Lall Singh in 1953.

 Lall Singh, spent rest of his days travelling abroad, mostly to Paris on a yearly basis in summer.
 He died peacefully on 19 November 1985 in Petaling Jaya, Kuala Lumpur.
 An inter school cricket tournament is held annually in Kuala Lumpur for the ‘Lall Singh Shield’.
 The Sikh community in Malaysia, organise an annual tournament between clubs for the ‘Lall Singh Trophy’.